-Practical Nursing core courses outside preparation hours:
+Practical Nursing core courses outside preparation hours :

-- 7.5 outside hours for each credit hour of lecture/laboratory each course description in the catalog.
+- 7.5 outside hours for each credit hour of lecture/laboratory

+Students are expected to complete homework outside the classroom in addition to classroom requirements.
+The minimum outside clock hours are stated on each course syllabus and documented in each course description in the catalog.
 Additional outside clock hours may be, but not limited to, required written assignments, written book reports, required reading and homework assignments, oral presentation activities, hands-on practice sessions, etc. Grading for the outside preparation hours is published on each syllabus on a course-by-course basis